New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: OUTER-HALO CONSTRAINTS FROM CLUSTER SUBHALO TRUNCATION RADII

-To briefly summarize the two distinct regimes of cluster subhalos explored in Sections~\ref{sec:ggsl_tension} and \ref{sec:trun_radii}, weak- and strong-lensing reconstructions isolate two robust facts about cluster subhalos, as illustrated in \fref{fig:cluster_schematic}.
-First, at large radii ($r\gtrsim50$ kpc) their tidal extents and outskirts are consistent with collisionless CDM (left panel) \citep{Chiang2025}.
-Second, the observed GGSL probability demands much steeper inner density slopes, $\gamma\gtrsim2.5$ within $r\lesssim10$ kpc, than those produced by CDM with baryons alone (right panel) \citep{Meneghetti2020,Meneghetti2022,Dutra2025,Tokayer2024}.
-Constant-cross-section SIDM can boost the GGSL rate via core collapse in the inner regions, but if collisional nature persists throughout the halo, it tends to over-strip subhalos and shrink tidal radii.
-Meanwhile, velocity-dependent SIDM generally yields smoother radial trends tied to dispersion rather than a sharp spatial transition.
-If CDM is to be modified, these findings motivate a new picture in which self-interactions are \emph{inactive} in the outskirts and \emph{active} in dense cores.
-This can be accomplished either by invoking entirely new dark matter physics or through a hybrid dark matter model that includes a combination of CDM and SIDM.
+Section~\ref{sec:ggsl_tension} and \ref{sec:trun_radii} therefore isolate two robust lensing constraints (Fig.~\ref{fig:cluster_schematic}).
+At large radii ($r\gtrsim50$ kpc), subhalo tidal extents and outskirts match collisionless CDM \citep{Chiang2026a}.
+At small radii ($r\lesssim10$ kpc), the GGSL probability requires much steeper inner slopes, $\gamma\gtrsim2.5$, than CDM+baryons produce \citep{Meneghetti2020,Meneghetti2022,Dutra2025,Tokayer2024}.
+Constant-cross-sectional SIDM can raise the GGSL rate via core collapse, but if interactions persist across the halo, they overstrip subhalos and shrink tidal radii.
+Velocity-dependent SIDM yields smoother radial trends tied to local velocity dispersion but can still reduce truncation radii during the core phase.
+If CDM is to be modified, these results point to models where self-interactions are \emph{inactive} in the outskirts yet \emph{active} only in dense collapsed central regions, so as not to incur additional self-interaction-driven mass loss---either via new dark-sector physics or a hybrid CDM+SIDM model.
+This is the first time that this inconsistency in expected self-interaction has been demonstrated in the dense cluster environment.